Holi festival 2014

-The festival of Holi in India is one of the most well-known and ancient Indian celebration that takes place each year.
+The festival of Holi in India is one of the well-known and ancient Indian celebration that takes place each year.
 Many world travelers make the trip to India during Phalgun Purnima, which is the day after the full moon occurs in March of each year.
-Visitors look forward to participating in this celebration that applauds the triumph of the ‘good’ over the ‘bad’.
-It is one of the most important festivals to the Indians and events and celebrations are planned around the country.
+Visitors look forward to participate in the event that applauds the triumph of the ‘good’ over the ‘bad’.
+It is one of the most important festivals to the Indians and celebrations are planned around the country.

-Holi festival 2012 will be celebrated on Thursday, March 8 and will be one of the most hectic travel times for visitors who are coming in to celebrate this festival of colors.
-All members of Indian society participate in the festivities, even those who do not practice Hinduism, and it encourages many citizens to make travel plans to other parts of the country.
+Holi festival 2014 will be celebrated on Monday, March 17 and will be one of the most hectic travel times for visitors who are coming in to celebrate this festival of colors.
+All Indians participate in the festivities, even those who do not practice Hinduism, and it encourages many citizens to make travel plans to other parts of the country.
 Many Holi Festival flight deals will be offered, as it is a popular time to travel to India.
-However, due to the popularity and importance of these festivities, the majority of these good deals are booked quite quickly.
+However, due to the popularity and importance of this festival, the majority of these good deals are booked quite early.

-Another spot for a more traditional celebration is in the towns of Mathura and Vrindavan, both about four hours from Delhi.
+Another spot for a more traditional celebration is in the towns of Mathura and Vrindavan, both about three hours drive from Delhi.
 Book your cheap tickets to Delhi and then take the train or bus to these temple towns.
 The Holi festival celebrations here can last up to forty days with various performances, dances and traditional customs that visitors won’t find elsewhere.
 If you choose to spend Holi in these areas, you must arrive well before the festivities begin in order to secure the best price.
 If you are looking for a more modern Holi festival, Delhi is the best place to find this.
-Look for affordable airline tickets to Delhi, which has a major international airport.
-Due to the popularity of this travel hub, budget-friendly options will be booked in advance.
+Due to the immense popularity of this travel hub, budget-friendly options can be booked in advance.
 The events here include a Holi Cow Festival, various musical events and lots of international visitors.
 But be prepared for these participants take their colors seriously and you will be covered from head to toe!